bimobject/public-api-desktop-app-proof-of-concept/README.md

-Bimobject API Demo Desktop Application: Authorization code with Proof key example.
+BIMobject API Demo Desktop Application: Authorization code with Proof key example.
 ============

 An example of how you can use the authorization code with proof key flow from a Windows